Jason Castro (singer): Overview

 Castro auditioned for American Idol in Dallas, Texas, singing the Ray LaMontagne version of the song "Crazy".
 During a March 17, 2008 appearance on The Oprah Winfrey Show, judge Simon Cowell chose Castro as one of his four favorites in the competition, along with David Cook, David Archuleta, and Brooke White.
 On April 12, Ryan Seacrest and the three judges appeared in Larry King Live, Larry King revealed the results of his website poll which asked "Whom do you want to win American Idol?" and said that Castro was in the lead.

-Castro played the guitar during the Top 24 performance night when he sang "(What A Day for a Daydream)".
-He was also the first contestant to play the ukulele on the show, played the instrument while singing Over The Rainbow.
+Castro played the guitar during the Top 24 performance night when he sang "Daydream".
+He was also the first contestant to play the ukulele on the show, playing the instrument while singing "Over the Rainbow".
 Castro also sang in Spanish in a combination of Sting's "Fragile" and "Fragilidad" on March 25, 2008.
 He was voted off the competition on May 7, 2008.